uaicompetition/uci-2022/_leaderboard/pr_preliminary.md

 ---
-title: "PR results from non-participating solvers"
+title: "Aug 24th.
+PR results from non-participating solvers"
 ---

 We show the preliminary evaluation results from non-participating solvers.